Main Content Start

 NWACC offers a variety of resources to first generations students or those who are the first to attend college and assistance in reaching academic success.

-NWACC offers a variety of resources and assistance to LGBTQIA+ students as attending
+NWACC offers a variety of resources and assistance to LGBTQ+ students as attending

 college can be a time filled with excitement, fear and uncertainty.